hibaymj/writingaboutthings/your-security-flaws-are-intentional.md

 Complex failures are maddeningly difficult to prevent.
 Their preconditions are specific and numerous.
 Ultimately, this makes them very rare.
 Is it rare enough?

-There are two main factors which contributed in a variety of ways: assumptions, and tolerance objectives.
+There are two main factors which contributed in a variety of ways:
-* The engineers assumed if both parts were within tolerances, the whole faucet would work.
+* **Assumptions**: The engineers assumed if both parts were within tolerances, the whole faucet would work.
 But they didn’t take into account relative tolerances for the spaces between.
 They assumed the design specified enough.
 It didn’t.
-* The primary design goal for the faucet was to keep prices low.
+* **Tolerance Objectives**: The primary design goal for the faucet was to keep prices low.
 The intention was to create a functional, low cost faucet, and price was more important.
 They created leaky failure scenarios when they compromised that design objective.

 Engineers make tolerance assumptions and balance it against costs to manufacture.
 This design is responsible for the failure even though it’s far removed in both time and space.

-### Complex Environments breed tolerated Complex Failures
+## Complex Environments Breed Tolerated Complex Failures

-In a [recent post](https://stoplight.io/conflicting-model-problem/) [Nauman Ali](https://stoplight.io/blog/author/nauman-ali/) walks us through a [great scenario](https://xkcd.com/927/) where well intentioned developers make benign changes to a contact model.
+In a recent post Nauman Ali walks us through a great scenario where [well intentioned developers make benign changes to a contact model](https://stoplight.io/blog/conflicting-model-problem/).
 He shows how over time these models become increasingly incompatible with direct impact to software quality.

 APIs are the digital model of your organization’s business.
 Organizations are very complex environments.
 In this example “Contact” represents a physical mailing address to one group, and an email address to others.

 Just like our faucet, the two different “Contact” models are both well designed _in isolation_.
 The issue arises when you look at the assumptions and tolerances of the API platform as a whole.
 When you look at your APIs, do you see and recognize the cracks?
 Suppose those responsible for API security make the (in isolation) entirely reasonable assumption that “Contact” refers to an email address and physical addresses are exposed.
 What happens to them?
 Are they entirely responsible for this complex failure?
 Is it really their job to know every detail about every resource in the APIs?
 What happens to the platform?

-### The origins of our leak
+### The Origins of our Leak

 Consider both of these services are part of a multi-tenant SaaS provider’s core platform.
 We have two services referred to as “Contact”, for clarity we’ll refer to the newer one as “Email-Contact” and the other as “Physical-Contact”.
 Security is usually defined at the URL and sometimes HTTP Method level.
 Email-Contact will be deployed internally at `https://email-contact-service.example-platform.com/api/contacts` and Physical-Contact at `https://address-contact-service.example-platform.com/api/contacts`.